-At this stage, the impact on the Fund's business and results has not been significant and based on experience to date, the management expects this to remain the case.
-The management will continue to follow the Government policies and advice and, in parallel, we will do its utmost to continue our operations in the best and safest way possible without jeopardising the health of its people.
+At this stage, the impact on the Fund's business has not been significant and based on experience to date, the management expects this to remain the case.
+The Fund operates in the local capital market which is stabilising and the Fund can still provide an opportunity for gains to its Unitholders.
+The management will continue to follow the Government policies and advice and, in parallel, will do its utmost to continue the Fund's operations in the best and safest way possible without jeopardising the health of its employees.

-12 APPROVAL OF FINANCIAL STATEMENTS
+11 APPROVAL OF FINANCIAL STATEMENTS